 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, except that it reflects the Fee Waiver for the period described above.
 Although your actual costs may be higher or lower, based on these assumptions, whether you do or do not sell your shares, your costs would be:

-1 Year 3 Years \$81 \$252
+1 Year 3 Years \$70 \$242